w3c/wot-testing/events/2022.07.Online/README.md

 e.g. with an Implementation Description, targeting the CR candidate deliverables, etc.  Experimental implementations that do not contribute to the test results should be deferred to the next *plugfest*.

-# Important Note
+# Important Notes about Policy
-PRs for additional input should go into data/input_2022 not into this directory as in previous plugfests.
+* PRs for additional input should go into data/input_2022 not into this directory as in previous plugfests.
   **Links below have not been updated yet.**  If you try to use a link and it's broken... that's why.
+* The `{Deliverable}_manual.csv` in this directory is a snapshot taken at the start of the event and should be used for input data and PRs generated during the event.
+However, please refer to the respective repos to find the most recent version.

 # Logistics:
 * Date: 25-29 July 2022